-Submissions must be uploaded and submitted no later than the deadline to qualify for the respective entry fees.
+Submissions must be uploaded and submitted by the deadline to qualify for the respective entry fees.

 Short excerpts or trailers can be displayed on the ORION website for publicity.
-Films will not be shown in their entirety.
+Films will only be shown in part.

 At least three publicity stills from the film.